Christopher Mpofu: Mid career (2010-2015)

 Mpofu played in Zimbabwe's comeback Test match against Bangladesh, and took 5 wickets as Zimbabwe recorded their first victory since 2004 by a major 130 runs.

 Chris Mpofu continued his good wicket-taking form in the next Test against Pakistan, by taking 2 wickets in the only innings he bowled.
 Another highlight being his six in the Zimbabwean first innings off Pakistan's stalwart spinner Saeed Ajmal that brought up the Zimbabwean 400.
 Despite this, the match was a heavy 7-wicket loss for the hosts who were playing at Bulawayo.

 Mpofu continued his fine form in the next Test against New Zealand where he took 4 wickets in a single innings to restrict New Zealand to 426.
 He eventually finished with another 5-wicket haul.
 Despite captain Brendan Taylor's brilliant innings of 117 in the last innings, Zimbabwe lost the match narrowly by 34 runs, owing much to Black Caps debutant Doug Bracewell's 5-wicket haul that overshadowed Mpofu's and Kyle Jarvis's.

 Chris Mpofu was left out of the Zimbabwe squad for the 2015 ICC Cricket World Cup in Australia.
-Although disappointed, he used this as motivation to improve on his cricket.